ostinelli/gin/README.md

 ## Using models

 Initialize a DB, let's say that it's called `DB` for the purpose of this example.
+You can see an example in the automatically generated `config/database.lua` file.

 Create models like this: